Back to Library

 Executive Summary

 The A1C test, also known as the HbA1c or glycated hemoglobin test, is a vital blood test used to diagnose prediabetes and type 2 diabetes.
-Unlike a daily finger-prick test, which shows your blood sugar at a single moment, the A1C test provides a 90-day snapshot of your average glucose levels.
+Unlike a daily finger-stick or CGM test, which shows your blood sugar at a single moment, the A1C test provides a 90-day snapshot of your average glucose levels.
 This guide explores the biochemistry, clinical targets, and the future of A1C-based diabetes management.

 The Biochemistry of Glycation: How it Works